Anshumaankhare2403/ui_coc_flutter/README.md

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html), and is used here with permission.

+## About the Project

+This project showcases a **Clash of Clans card UI** using **Flutter** for the user interface and **React** for adding animations, bringing the card to life as users interact with it.
+The combination of Flutter and React enables a smooth and responsive experience, making the app visually appealing and interactive.